desertbit/glue/README.md

 `go get github.com/desertbit/glue`

-## Exsample
+## Example

 This socket library is very straightforward to use.
-Check the sample directory for another exsample.
+Check the sample directory for another example.

 ### Client